Seacroft: Politics

 Seacroft falls into the Killingbeck & Seacroft electoral ward of Leeds City Council and Leeds East parliamentary constituency, represented by Labour MP Richard Burgon.
 As of 2018, it has three Labour councillors.

 Seacroft was formerly a township in the parishes of Whitkirk and Leeds and a chapelry in the parish of Whitkirk, in 1866 Seacroft became a separate civil parish, on 9 November 1912 the parish was abolished and merged with Leeds.
 In 1911 the parish had a population of 1695.

 Local media

-The local newspaper for Seacroft is the Yorkshire Evening Post, thought the Wetherby News is also sold in the area (although its news coverage generally stops beyond the Shadwell and Whinmoor areas).
+The local newspaper for Seacroft is the Yorkshire Evening Post, though the Wetherby News is also sold in the area (although its news coverage generally stops beyond the Shadwell and Whinmoor areas).
 The local BBC radio station is BBC Radio Leeds.
 Many other Leeds radio stations can be received, but ChapelFM deals specifically with Seacroft and surrounding areas.
 Neighbouring areas such as Whinmoor are often covered in Wetherby's Tempo FM.